pranab1981/meteor-test/README.md

 # Implementing Role-Based Authentication in a Meteor App

+## 🎥 Walkthrough
+I've created a video walkthrough demonstrating how I implemented the role-based authentication system for this project.
+The walkthrough covers:
+- My process for exploring the codebase
+- The key technical challenges I encountered
+- A demonstration of the working role-based permissions system

+**Watch the walkthrough here:** [YouTube Video Link](https://youtu.be/Ubwu7I-sVfA)

 ## Exploration and Initial Assessment

 When I first began exploring the FileNest Meteor application, I needed to understand the existing structure and functionality before making changes.
 My exploration process involved: